TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 To create a demo for this post, I asked Claude Sonnet 3.5 to generate a simple Purchase Order Management application and deploy it to Azure.

-The source code is on [GtHub](https://github.com/TrudAX/TestWebService_PurchaseOrderApp), and the application consists of a frontend displaying orders.
+The source code is on [GitHub](https://github.com/TrudAX/TestWebService_PurchaseOrderApp), and the application consists of a frontend displaying orders.

 ![Purch management App](PurchManagementAppScreen.png)

-And the backend that contains API for accepting these orders.
+And the backend, which contains API for accepting these orders.

 ![API sample](ApiPicture.png)